iCliniq Logo

 How to Treat Fungal Endophthalmitis?

 Following are the drugs used in the mainline treatment of fungal endophthalmitis.
-Amphotericin B, Fluconazole, Ketoconazole, Miconazole, Flucytosine, Itraconazole and Caspofungin.
-Of these, Amphotericin B is the main drug of choice in treating fungal endophthalmitis.
-But since Amphotericin B does not penetrate the vitreous cavity, Fluconazole will be used in some cases.
+Amphotericin B, Fluconazole, Ketoconazole, Miconazole, Flucytosine, Itraconazole, and Caspofungin.
+Amphotericin B is the primary drug of choice for treating fungal endophthalmitis.
+However, since Amphotericin B does not penetrate the vitreous cavity, Fluconazole will sometimes be used.
+The antifungal treatment will be continued for four to six weeks, and medications will be adjusted based on recovery.

 What Are the Complications of Fungal Endophthalmitis?